silversub/terraform/tutorials/install_redhat_openshift.md

       ```
       {: screen}

    2. Create a container from your image and log in to your container.
-When the container is created, Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in are automatically installed and you are automatically logged in to the container.
+When the container is created, Terraform and the {{site.data.keyword.cloud_notm}} Provider plug-in are automatically installed and you are automatically logged in to the container.
 The working directory is set to `/go/bin`.
       ```
       docker run -it ibmterraform/terraform-provider-ibm-docker:latest
       ```